radzionc/increaser/prompts/context.md

 On the "Goals" page, users can set goals to move closer to their ideal vision.
 Goals can be marked as done, active, or idea.
 Each goal includes a deadline, which can be a specific date or the user's age, an emoji, and a plain-text plan on how to achieve it.
 For numeric goals, users can track progress by entering a value, such as their current net worth toward a 1 million USD goal.

 Goals integrate with other tools in Increaser, to support recurring actions needed for many goals, users can link recurring tasks(TaskFactories) or daily habits to a goal or create new ones specifically for it.
 Users can add or link existing principles to a goal.
-Users can add or link their vision attributes to a goal, to have a clear connection between their goals and their vision.
+Users can add or link their life aspirations to a goal, to have a clear connection between their goals and their vision.

 At the top of the "Goals" page, a timeline shows goals positioned according to their deadlines, with two view options: age-based and date-based.
 In age-based view, the user’s age is displayed at the top with day precision, and the timeline has age labels.
 In date-based view, today’s date is shown at the top, and the timeline displays year labels.